dokempf/dune-python-buildsystem-test/MERGEREQUEST.md

     Python package.
 This mechanism is used by the Python bindings to transport information from CMake to the installed Python package.
 A module dune-mymodule that provides a Pythob package dune.mymodule should set this to dune/mymodule/metadata.cmake
+* The CMake input variable `DUNE_PYTHON_INSTALL_EDITABLE` is non-functional and
+  deprecated: Installations into the Dune-internal virtualenv are always editable.
+  If you want to enable editable installation into your system environment (e.g. because it is a virtual environment), you can always do so with `-DDUNE_PYTHON_ADDITIONAL_PIP_PARAMS=--editable`
+* The CMake input variable `DUNE_PYTHON_VIRTUALENV_SETUP` is non-functional and deprecate as its behaviour is enabled by default.
+* The function `dune_python_require_virtualenv_setup` is non-functional and deprecated for the same reason.

 # Changes